pidge1014/SRD20.Path.V.1.5/Races.md

 - **Ability Score Modifiers**: Clockwork Folk have swift reflexes and are very intelligent, but have difficulty relating to others.
 As a result, Clockwork Folk gain a +2 bonus to [Dexterity](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Dexterity-Dex-) and [Intelligence](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Intelligence-Int-), but suffer a –2 penalty to [Charisma](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Charisma-Cha-).
 - **Size**: Clockwork Folk can be either medium or small creatures.
 Medium creatures have no bonuses or penalties due to their size.
 Small clockwork folk gain a +1 [size bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Size-Bonus) to their AC, a +1 [size bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Size-Bonus) on [attack rolls](https://www.d20pfsrd.com/gamemastering/combat#TOC-Attack-Roll), a –1 penalty to their [Combat Maneuver Bonus](https://www.d20pfsrd.com/gamemastering/combat#TOC-Combat-Maneuver-Bonus) and [Combat Maneuver Defense](https://www.d20pfsrd.com/gamemastering/combat#TOC-Combat-Maneuver-Defense), and a +4 size bonus on [Stealth](https://www.d20pfsrd.com/skills/stealth) checks.
 - **Base Speed**: Clockwork Folk have a base speed that varies by size.
 If they are medium it is 30 feet.
 Small clockwork folk have a 20 foot movement speed.
+- **Overly Logical**: Clockwork Folk have problems processing emotions properly, and thus take a –4 penalty on [Sense Motive](https://www.d20pfsrd.com/skills/sense-motive) checks
 - **Languages**: Clockwork Folk begin play speaking Common.
 Clockwork Folk with high [Intelligence](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Intelligence-Int-) can choose any languages they want (except secret languages, such as Druidic).
 See the [Linguistics skill page](https://www.d20pfsrd.com/skills/linguistics) for more information about these languages.

 OPTIONAL CHARACTER TRAITS

 - **Always Alert**: Clockwork Folk do not sleep and gain a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [Perception](https://www.d20pfsrd.com/skills/perception) checks.
-- **Logical**: Clockwork Folk have problems processing emotions properly, and thus take a –4 penalty on [Sense Motive](https://www.d20pfsrd.com/skills/sense-motive) checks
 - **Light Construction(4CP):** You are built of lighter materials.
 You gain +1 bonus to reflex saves and your base speed increases by 5 feet.
 In addition, you suffer a -1 penalty to AC and fortitude saves.
 This may be taken more than once.
-- **Fortified Construction(5CP):**You are built of much tougher materials.
+- **Fortified Construction(5CP):** You are built of much tougher materials.
 You gain +1 bonus to AC and fortitude saves.
 In addition, you suffer a -1 penalty to reflex saves and your base speed decreases by 10 feet.
 This may be taken more than once.
 - **Magically Conductive Construction(5CP):** You have been built with magically conductive materials.
 Magical power flows through you with extreme ease.
 Any arcane spell you cast is treated as though it was cast at +1 caster level for all purposes.
 Any arcane spell that effects you is also treated as though it was cast at +1 caster level, only for the purposes of how it effects you.
 (For example, if you are included in a fireball cast at level 10, you will take 11d6 damage and the save DC will be +1 higher. )  In addition, you suffer a -1 penalty to saves vs arcane spells.
 This can be taken more than once.
 - **Natural Construction(4CP):** A few, particularly strange few wizards created a method to bind a soul to living plants.
 You gain the plant subtype, and any spell that effects plants also functions on you.
+- **Built in Tools:** You have a hidden implements in your hands.
+You gain an item, tool, small instrument (such as a flute), or lockpicks.
+You are considered proficient with this item, but not other items of this type.
+- **Agile Construction(4CP):**  You have been crafted to be even more nimble than your contemporaries, but it was done at the cost of weight or astetics.
+You gain +1 to your dexterity and -1 to either your charisma or constitution.
+This can be taken multiple times.
+- **Strong Construction(6CP):**  You have been constructed with especially strong enchantments and materials, but at the cost of .
+You gain +1 strength and +1 constitution, but you also have a -1 to charisma and dexterity.
+This can be taken multiple times.
+- **Decorative Construction(8CP):** Your body has been crafted primarily like a piece of jewelry.
+More focused on beauty than function.
+You gain +3 charisma and -1 to strength, dexterity, and constitution.
+This may be taken multiple times.
+- **Rare Material Construction(Varies):**
+* **Adamantine(12 CP)** - Your hit point total is 1/3 more, round up, than normal.
+This does not modify temporary hit points gained.
+* **Abysium(2 CP)** - Glow a blue green color, emiting the light of a candle.
+* **Aszite(7 CP)** - This strange material from the plane of shadows binds you to the darkness.
+Spells you cast with the shadow or darkness descriptor have +1 caster level.
+* **Encased Djezet(15 CP)** - Your body has been crafted to contain a strange liquid skymetal known as djezet, which has enhanced your spellcasting greatly.
+Spells you cast are treated as one level higher.
+This stacks with the heighted spell metamagic.
+* **Druchite(10 CP)** - You have been made from a strange material from the plane of shadow, and are hard to percieve.
+Attacks made against you have a 10% miss chance.
+True seeing, or the ability to see through magical darkness ignores this miss chance.
+* **Horacalcum(9 CP)** - You have been crafted by a metal that interacts with the force of time.
+When you roll initiative, you may roll twice and take the higher result.
+* **Siccatite(5 CP)** - A strange silver metal, siccatite is always either burning or freezing.
+Your melee attacks deal 1 extra damage and you gain 5 resistance.
+One of these is typed fire, the other is cold, your choice.
+* **Spiresteel(7 CP)** - In the early days, most clockwork folk contained at least some spiresteel, due to its draw to soul energy.
+You apply your natural armor bonus, if any, to your AC vs incorporeal creatures.
+* **Voidglass(10 CP)** - You have been built out of a clear and very strong material.
+You gain a +4 racial bonus to stealth checks, and when not wearing armor or clothing, can hide with any level of cover or concealment.